The Private Competition Enforcement Review: South Korea

-In a lawsuit in which a private party files to seek monetary damages against the party violating the MRFTA pursuant to Article 56 thereof, if it finds it necessary, the court may order the KFTC to produce the entire set of investigation records for the case in question, which includes interviews with persons related to the case, witnesses, appraisers, stenographic records and other evidentiary documents.
+In a lawsuit in which a private party files to seek monetary damages against the party violating the MRFTA pursuant to Article 109, if it finds it necessary, the court may order the KFTC to produce the entire set of investigation records for the case in question, which includes interviews with persons related to the case, witnesses, appraisers, stenographic records and other evidentiary documents.

 Use of experts

 In lawsuits dealing with antitrust issues, there is no formal procedure in which experts or economists can be involved.

-However, in ordinary civil lawsuits the court may call for an expert opinion or appraisal of a party's application or its initiative and such procedures can also be used to establish violation and damage, or to calculate damages, in antitrust litigation.
+However, in ordinary civil lawsuits the court may call for an expert opinion or appraisal of a party's application or its initiative and these procedures can also be used to establish violation and damage, or to calculate damages, in antitrust litigation.

-The Civil Procedure Act only provides that a court can appoint an expert or appraiser having knowledge and experience on the subject matter at issue, but there are no specific qualifications for such expert or appraiser.
+The Civil Procedure Act only provides that a court can appoint an expert or appraiser having knowledge and experience on the subject matter at issue, but there are no specific qualifications for the expert or appraiser.
 Note that, unlike typical litigation cases involving appraisal – such as construction costs, land survey or authenticity of a document – Korean courts do not have a set pool of experts or appraisers in relation to antitrust issues.
 While a party cannot apply for a specific person to be appointed as an expert or appraiser, and only the court has an authority to appoint one, in general practice the experts are usually recommended by the party that requests the expert opinion or appraisal and decided on by the court after review.

 Class actions are not available under Korean law, except for claims relating to securities.